jlee12393/instagram/README.md

-cloning instagram using python, django, and reactgitgit
+cloning instagram using python, django, and react